Mohini692/Blinkit-Sales-Analysis-/README.md

 The goal is to help business stakeholders make data-driven decisions to improve sales, optimize inventory, and identify high-performing outlets.

-The goal is to help business stakeholders make data-driven decisions to improve sales, optimize inventory, and identify high-performing outlets.

 🧠 Business Insights Derived

 🔹 Medium-sized outlets generate the highest revenue share.